 Work-eligible enrollees who do not document hours or exemption from work requirements by the end of a 12-month period will lose benefits beginning the first day of the following year.
-Enrollees can reactivate their eligibility to receive benefits after they complete one month of work-related activities.763 not take effect until 2019, the changes are projected to cut Medicaid enrollment by 1% in the first year.767 Under the previous amendment, 46,000 enrollees were locked out of coverage for failing to make initial payments, and since 2015, over 91,000 enrollees in IN lost health coverage for not meeting the eligibility redetermination requirement.768 The work requirements rule is predicted to affect about 85,000 Medicaid enrollees beginning in 2019.769
+Enrollees can reactivate their eligibility to receive benefits after they complete one month of work-related activities.762 month to make up their

-Additionally enrollees who do not submit their Medicaid redetermination paperwork within a 90-day grace period will be locked out of enrolling for three months.764
+Additionally enrollees who do not submit their Medicaid redetermination paperwork within a 90-day grace period will be locked out of enrolling for three months.763

 The new waiver will also include lockout periods for enrollees who fail to make their monthly payments in the health savings account within a 60-day timeline.
-Enrollees with incomes above 100% FPL will lose all of their benefits for a sixmonth lockout period.765 Those with incomes at or below the federal poverty line will lose some benefits.766
+Enrollees with incomes above 100% FPL will lose all of their benefits for a sixmonth lockout period.764 Those with incomes at or below the federal poverty line will lose some benefits.765